 The exhibition’s provocative installation, titled To Speculate Darkly: Theaster Gates and Dave the Potter, features a gospel choir that engages the enigmatic, emotional works of poetry found on Drake’s pots.
 Gates created the captivating sound piece with musicians from both Milwaukee and Chicago.
 Gates further collaborated with local tradespeople to develop original ceramic works for the show.
 Thus, the project, as intended, has brought together two very different groups of people in partnership, and promises to create lasting relationships across the city.

 Potter, musician, and performance artist, Theaster Gates Jr. has earned national acclaim for his intelligent commentaries on race, the city, and the museum and was recently selected to participate in the 2010 Whitney Biennial.

-Dave Drake, Storage Jar, Lewis Miles pottery, 1858 (detail).
-Courtesy, Arthur Goldberg; photography, Gavin Ashworth.
+- Dave Drake, Storage Jar, Lewis Miles pottery, 1858 (detail).
+Courtesy of Arthur Goldberg.
+Photo by Gavin Ashworth.